 - AllTrails.com Hike Info for Hanging Lake

-If your heading to Hanging Lake Colorado, or if your a local alike, Hanging Trail definitely needs to be on your shortlist as a must-see.
+If your heading to Colorado and plan on visiting, or, if you’re a local alike, Hanging Trail definitely needs to be on your shortlist as a must-see.
 Hopefully, the resources and information in this guide are helpful and you can make the trip to the top and experience the beauty of the Hanging lake.
 Go get outside!

 Mike is a Colorado resident, a combat veteran, and a former Police Officer, and an avid outdoorsman.
 Mike has camped, hiked, and Overlanded all over the United States.
 From backpack Elk Hunts on Public Land, solo truck camping to Multi-week Overlanding adventures with his family, Mike is very familiar with these outdoor topics.